outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

       whereas expecting moderation is usually more useful bc it allows more freedom, and more freedom allows more self-optimization than using forced optimization rules, which change slower than local (self) optimization rules

+  - prediction functions

+    - its not important to just identify the best-fit balancing bias/variance for a model, its also important to identify:
+      - the adjacent models that exist with common distortion functions applied to the best fit model
+      - the change patterns applied to the best fit model